chriswjones/JTLDB/README.md

 ## Installation Instructions

-1. Add JTLDB as a submodule of you project
+1. Add JTLDB as a submodule of your project
 ```
 $ git submodule add git://github.com/jtlsystems/JTLDB.git
 ```